 Discover one of the most remote and scenic parts of the Drakensberg

 A fully guided hiking experience

-We handle all aspects of the hiking logistics from equipment, food and transport
+We handle all aspects of the hiking logistics from equipment, food and preparation

-At 11H30 we aim to start the hike.
+We aim to start the hike by 11am.
 Today we cover about 14km and set up camp at the base of the Mnweni Pass.
 The hiking time is usually about 6 hours.
 So in camp by 5:30pm.
 We then set up camp, get dinner going, and say hello to the small ants.
 Dinner is served at say 7pm followed by some good conversation under the stars.
 We then tuck you into your sleeping bag with your favourite teddy bear and sing sweet lullaby to influence the falling asleep process.

 2 fully clothed Ninjas and 16 red ants will wake us up at 5:30am.
 Yes, an early wake up I’m afraid.
 Now why would we be so cruel?
 Oh yes.
 Because we have 17km to cover.
 And the descent of 1300m always brings with it a few whimpering, woe is me souls who shuffle down the mountain in search of enlightenment.
 With is usually found at the 78th rock down on the left.
 So….we have breakfast by 7am and hit the trip by 7:30am.
 On average, we are back at the car by about 2:30pm.